nedmsmith/draft-sh-rats-oidc-attest/draft-sh-rats-oidcatt.md

 and (usually) an Access Token.
 (a.k.a., an OAuth 2.0 Authorization Server, {{-oauth2}}).
 * Relying Party (RP) / Client – an endpoint that sends a request to an OpenID Provider.
-* UserInfo Endpoint (UE) – an endpoint that receives an Access Token and sends Claims about an End User, also known as the User Agent (UA).
+* UserInfo Endpoint (UE) – an API endpoint that receives an Access Token and sends Claims about an End User.
+* User Agent (UA) - a browser or other code that may interact with an End User or access user resources.
 * End User (EU) – a human participant.

 OAuth 2.0 roles are as follows:

 * Resource Server (RS) – a service that controls a resource.
+* Client - synonymous with User Agent.
+* Resource Owner (RO) - synonymous with End User.

 # OIDC Sequence with Attestation {#oidc-sequence}